rinx/dotfiles/README.md

 * .vimrc
 * .zshrc

-these files requires some sources sources are in zsh.d or vim.d

 * .tmux.conf

+.vimrc and .zshrc requires some sources in \*.d directory

 ## install